pivotal/docs-tap/scst-scan/observing.hbs.md

 #### <a id="unable-to-pull-scanner-controller-images"></a> Unable to pull scan controller and scanner images from a specified registry

-The `docker` field and related sub-fields by SCST - Scan Controller, Grype Scanner, or Snyk Scanner were deprecated in Tanzu Application Platform v1.4.0.
+The `docker` fieldand related sub-fields by SCST - Scan Controller, Grype Scanner, or Snyk Scanner were deprecated in Tanzu Application Platform v1.4.0.
 Previously these text boxes might be used to populate the `registry-credentials` secret.
 If you encounter the following error during installation: